salesforcecli/plugin-data/messages/data.create.file.md

 # flags.parent-id.summary

-Id of the record to attach the file to.
+ID of the record to attach the file to.

 # createSuccess